 There are, however, a couple of carriers we like for DACA recipients.

 The first one offers a very simplified underwriting process.
 Honestly, it is the easiest underwriting process we work with.
 All you do is apply, answer 4 or 5 questions about your health and lifestyle, and submit the application.
-You can fill out and submit the application yourself!
+Moreover, you can fill out and submit the application yourself!
 The carrier reviews your application, and if everything checks out, you’ll have life insurance in a few days to a week.
 Sometimes, the carrier will require a phone interview if they have questions about your application (for example, a medication you took).
 The process is very easy.

 While the process is easy, there are some drawbacks: